RhahiSpace/web-repl/content/fly/suborbital-sample-return.md

 1. Level-trigger makes programming easier.
 I don't need to worry about making sure that the task already started listening before I fire the event.
 1. `Event` cannot transport extra data like `Condition` does; for example, if I trigger a stage 2 of the rocket, I might want to tell *"hey, the previous stage had a problem, so you should skip the alignment maneuver and just fire up engine ASAP"*.

 Wouldn't it be better if I just queue two stage 2 variants; one with regular maneuver, and another with ASAP maneuver, and trigger only the one I want?
 I don't know.
-I will figure it out when we get there!
+I will figure it out when I get there!

 *Note: I see one potential issue where a task can get stuck if the event has been triggered right after checking `active` value.
 It can be remedied by using a semaphore or somehow forcing atomic operation, but I keep it as-is for now.*